On Breathing: The Importance of Proper Breathing When Exercising

 A Bonus Exercise: The YBell Machine Gun Squat

-I’ve also put together a simple exercise with the YBell for you to try out.
+I’ve also put together an exercise with the YBell for you to try out.
+Remember your breathing techniques while trying this one out!
 It’s a great exercise that can help improve your mobility, with or without the weight of the YBell Neo.
-Remember your breathing techniques while trying this one out!

 Bruce is a master of martial arts, movement and massage.